 - Those who have relevant life skills and experience, and show an interest in and aptitude for the subject.

-If you are in any doubt about which course level is most appropriate for you, you can arrange a meeting with a member of our Information & Advice teams by contacting:
+If you are in any doubt about which course level is most appropriate for you, you can arrange a meeting with a member of our Information & Advice team.
+Contact the team directly by calling or dropping into your local Student Advice Centre, or by emailing firstname.lastname@example.org

 The various courses on offer can provide you with an easy route into learning, along with the opportunity to move up through the levels towards an HNC or HND, or a degree at one of our associate universities.